-A serious injury or illness may leave you unable to work, but qualifying for government benefits in Albany is harder than you might think.
-People with serious, debilitating conditions are regularly turned down for Social Security Disability (SSD) benefits, even if they have worked and paid into the Social Security system for years.
-The government may tell you that you don’t have enough documentation, or they may claim that your condition doesn’t count as a disability.
-But you don’t have to endure the frustration and financial stress of being denied.
+A serious injury or illness may leave you unable to work, but qualifying for government benefits in Albany is more complicated than you might think.
+For example, people with severe, debilitating conditions are regularly turned down for Social Security Disability (SSD) benefits, even if they worked and paid into the Social Security system for years.
 An Albany Social Security disability lawyer can help.

-At John Foy & Associates, our goal is to help ill and injured people get the money they need to stay in their homes, afford treatment and support their families.
-We have been helping people get SSD benefits for more than 20 years, and we know what the government wants to see in an application.
-We will assemble the documents and present a strong case—whether it’s your first application or an appeal.
-Let us give you a free consultation.
-Call us at 229-232-8678 and get your free consultation today.
+At John Foy & Associates, our goal is to help ill and injured people get the money they need.
+We will assemble the documents and present a strong case, whether it’s your first application or an appeal.
+Call us and get your free consultation today.

 to find a John Foy office near you

 How Does Social Security Disability Work in Albany, GA?

 The federal Social Security Act was created to prevent people from losing their means of support when they cannot work.
 When you work, Social Security taxes get deducted from your paycheck.

 The government then uses these Social Security taxes to make monthly Social Security payments to retired people and people who can’t work anymore because of a medical condition.
 So SSD can help you maintain financial stability even though you can no longer hold a job.
 The basics of SSD are simple:

 - You have already paid for these benefits through paycheck deductions during your working life.
 Accepting SSD payments is the same as drawing Social Security after you retire.

 - You can qualify with any disability that keeps you from working.
 If you were injured, it doesn’t matter whether the injury happened on the job or off.